News & Trending Debt & Bankruptcy News

 THE TRUTH: Job loss due to bankruptcy is illegal.

-Some people fear that filing for bankruptcy will result in job loss.
+Some people fear that filing for bankruptcy will result in job loss that will stop them from moving beyond living paycheck to paycheck.
 However, it’s illegal for employers to fire employees solely because they have filed for bankruptcy.

 That doesn’t mean it cannot happen, even though it’s legally prohibited.
 But if you are illegally fired, you have the right to fight back.